wabbajack-tools/mod-lists/banana_split/readme.md

   *Current build version of Wabbajack.
 This can be found on the Wabbajack Discord linked above.
   *Clean install of Fallout 4, without HD DLC.
   *Nexus Premium.
-  *101 gigs of free space.
+  *108 gigs of free space.
 Note that this number does NOT include your Fallout 4 installation.

 #### **_Installation Instructions:_**

-1. Download the latest version of Wabbajack (Alpha 5 at the time of this writing).
+1. Download the latest version of Wabbajack (beta 3 at the time of this writing).
 2. Create a new folder at the root of a drive (Example: D:\Wabbajack).
 3. Place the Wabbajack.exe into this new folder.
-4. Download the newest BananaSplit v2.1.2.wabbajack file from the Wabbajack Discord, or install directly from the Wabbajack User Interface.
+4. Download the newest BananaSplit v2.4.wabbajack file from the Wabbajack Discord, or install directly from the Wabbajack User Interface.
 5. Place the modlist file into the Wabbajack folder, next to the Wabbajack.exe file.
 Skip this step if installing directly from the Wabbajack User Interface.
 6. Launch Wabbajack.exe.
 If you are installing directly from the Wabbajack User Interface, please skip to Step 9.
 7. Select “Install a Modlist”
-8. Choose the BananaSplit v2.1.2.wabbajack file you just downloaded.
+8. Choose the BananaSplit v2.4.wabbajack file you just downloaded.
 9. In “Installation Location” choose a blank folder at the root of a drive (example: D:\Banana Split).
 10. The “Download Location” will update automatically.
 11. Click Begin.